oneapi-src/oneAPI-samples/Tools/ApplicationDebugger/guided_matrix_mult_RaceCondition/README.md

 ### Understand the Problem

 Because we are using SYCL buffers, even though the `q.submit` statements that populate `a_buf` and `b_buf` execute asynchronously, the third `q.submit` statement does not execute until those first two submits are complete because the SYCL runtime realizes that the third `q.submit` depends on the `a_buf` and `b_buf` buffers, which are being used in the first two kernels.
-Once the first two kernels complete, the third `q.submit` kernel starts executing because its input data are ready.
+Once the first two kernels complete, the third `q.submit` kernel starts executing because both its inputs are ready.
 The SYCL runtime then immediately returns control to the host and we proceed to the code which verifies the result - ***while the third `q.submit` keeps running***.

 There are three errors in this code: